juiceleee/seungjoo-lee.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently pursuing Master's degree at KAIST under the guidance of Professor <a href="https://sites.google.com/site/wewantsj/">Sung-Ju Lee</a>.
+I am currently pursuing Master's degree at KAIST in <a href="https://nmsl.kaist.ac.kr/">Network & Mobile Systems Lab (NMSL)</a> under the guidance of Professor <a href="https://sites.google.com/site/wewantsj/">Sung-Ju Lee</a>.
 I received my B.S. degree in Computer Science from KAIST in 2022.
 {style="text-align: justify;"}

  My research centers on <b>Federated Learning</b> (FL), with a particular emphasis on enhancing its practicality.
 I believe that the widespread adoption of FL systems can unlock innovative possibilities in our daily lives.
 Currently, my research is concentrated on addressing the label deficiency challenges within FL systems.